Tom Brady returns vindicated as nostalgia spills over for Patriots homecoming

 Brees, who claimed the record in 2018 before retiring at the end of last season, will be there at the Gillette Stadium to recognise a moment in history, and it could not be more fitting that it comes at the place where Brady first arrived as an unheralded sixth-round pick and wrote into sports legend one of the greatest stories ever told.

-Brady, for his part, continued to stay in the present: "I’m not going to necessarily reminisce.
+Brady, for his part, continues to stay in the present: "I’m not going to necessarily reminisce.
 I don’t think this is the moment for that.

 “I’ll have plenty of opportunities to reminisce about my football career, none of which I really care to do right now because I’m so much in the moment.
 I’m not going to be thinking about 20 years of history.
 I’m going to be thinking about one night of football.”